isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
 200 lines of code without intended use of fn or is ...
     }

-This function is by most measure too long anyway, but the point is that the resources used by `fn` and the file handle held by `is` are retained for much longer than needed and that unanticipated use of `is` and `fn` could happen later in the function.
+This function is by most measures too long anyway, but the point is that the resources used by `fn` and the file handle held by `is` are retained for much longer than needed and that unanticipated use of `is` and `fn` could happen later in the function.
 In this case, it might be a good idea to factor out the read: